mRzadzinski/rock-paper-scissors/README.md

 # Rock-Paper-Scissors

-#### Main aim of this application is to provide satisfying user experience through minimalistic interface.
+#### Application simulates classic rock-paper-scissors game through minimalistic interface.
 Apart from simple text instructions, visual effects and sound convey all necessary gameplay information.

 ## Features
-* Play using QWE keys or click
+* Play using QWE keys or mouse click
 * Click 'restart' button or press spacebar to restart
 * Interactive animations and sound
 * Visual score counter for player and computer